iniverman/barley-variant-calling/README.md

 ### 4- Marking duplicates and treating the readgroups.

-Now we are going to mark the duplicated reads caused during the sequenciation step, for example during the PCR.
+Now we are going to mark the duplicated reads caused during the sequenciacing step, for example during the PCR.
 To do this we use:

 ```
 snakemake results/markdup/A_1_20_nodup.{bam,txt} -c4